joaovds/gotterChat-backend/.github/CODE_OF_CONDUCT.md

 ### **Reporting Issues**

-If you witness or experience any behavior mentioned above in the [Policy anti-harassment](#policy-anti-harassment), please contact our team via email: Gotter Chat@gmail.com.
+If you witness or experience any behavior mentioned above in the [Policy anti-harassment](#policy-anti-harassment), please contact our team via email: hmartins.dev@gmail.com.
 All submitted reports will be analyzed.
 In your report include:

 - Contact information
 - Names of any individuals who are involved.
 If there are any witnesses, include them as well.
 His account of what he witnessed.
 If there are still records, include a link;